microsoft/vcpkg-docs/vcpkg/examples/packaging-zipfiles.md

 ## Suggested example portfiles

-In the `ports/` directory are many libraries that can be used as examples, including many that are not based on CMake.
+In the [`ports/`](https://github.com/Microsoft/vcpkg/tree/master/ports) directory are many libraries that can be used as examples, including many that are not based on CMake.

 - Header only libraries
   - rapidjson
   - range-v3
 - MSBuild-based
-  - mpg123
+  - chakracore
 - Non-CMake, custom buildsystem
   - openssl
   - ffmpeg